 CAROLE R. WELLS

-Carole has worked as the Executive Assistant for HRCV and the Wilmington & Western since 1995.
-She has assisted the Executive Director and the Board of Directors with sales and marketing, fund development and recruiting.
-Carole is currently our planning and events coordinator and performs all the accounting duties for the organization.
-She spends her free time with her family and finds time to volunteer on the railroad.
-She holds a Bachelor of Science in education from Glassboro State College.
+Carole joined the Wilmington & Western in 1995 as the Executive Assistant.
+For nearly two decades, she assisted the Executive Director and the Board of Directors with sales, marketing, fund development and recruiting, while also helping with event planning and ticket sales.
+In 2021, Carole transitioned into the part-time role of Accounting Manager.
+She spends her free time with her family and still finds time to volunteer on the railroad.
+Carole holds a Bachelor of Science in education from Glassboro State College.

 Station Agent (Part-Time)